digipost/signature-api-client-dotnet/issue_template.md

 ```

 3. Please provide the error message you get when performing the action.
 4. Provide us with what you have tried so far.
-You should have given it a fair try before asking for help.

 ## Do not:
 - Use screenshots or PDF's to describe the issue.